-The next Members’ Night will be on Wednesday 25 May 2022, at the Bunch of Grapes Hotel.
+The next social night will be on Wednesday 28 September 2022, at the Bunch of Grapes Hotel.
 The meeting will start at 7pm, but attendees are encouraged to come from 6:00pm for a chat.
 Meals and drinks available.
+All are welcome.

-* Members’ Nights are usually held at the Bunch of Grapes on the last Wednesday of each month (except December).
+* Social nights are usually held at the Bunch of Grapes on the last Wednesday of each month (except December).